85 Most Popular Dutch Baby Names For Boys And Girls

 63. Maud

-Maud is the Dutch variation of Matilda.
-This lacy and mauve-tinted name was widely popular with the Dutch people over a hundred years ago, but it is not much heard now.
+Maud is the Dutch variation of Matilda, meaning ‘strength in battle’.
+This name was widely popular with the Dutch people over a hundred years ago, but it is not much heard now.
 Some parents still use it as a middle name.
 Maude is another spelling variation of Maud.

 64. Luna

-This robust and shimmery name has been growing in popularity after being influenced by the Harry Potter character, Luna Lovegood.
-This name jumped 119 places in just two years.
+This robust and shimmery name has been growing in popularity after being influenced by the Harry Potter character Luna Lovegood.
 Luna, the name of the Roman goddess, is increasing in popularity in Europe.
-It’s already on the top 100 list in the Netherlands.
+It refers to the moon in Latin.

 65. Noa

 Noa is one of the most familiar Biblical Dutch baby names.
 This sophisticated name is used not just in the Netherlands, but all over Europe.
 It’s also one of the top 100 baby names in Spain, and has now entered the US top 1000 as well.
-The meaning of Noa is ‘motion’.
+The meaning of Noa is ‘motion’ in Hebrew.

 66. Tess